End of Modern Civilization And Alternative Future

 Biskupin, Poland

 Calleva Atrebatum, Silchester, England - Large Romano-British walled city 10 miles south of present day Reading, Berkshire.
-Just the walls remain and a street pattern can be discerned from
+Just the walls remain and a street pattern can be discerned from the air.

 Chryse Island in the Aegean, reputed site of an ancient temple still visible on the sea floor.